SeptemberHX/MPaste/readme.md

 > On Gnome wayland with 2x screen factor, `export QT_AUTO_SCREEN_SCALE_FACTOR=1` is needed before running.

+> On Gnome, please install the extension: https://extensions.gnome.org/extension/1005/focus-my-window/
+> Or the window will not get focused after appearing with shortcut
 ## Default settings

 * Max history size: 500